The Top 5 Best Options for Skirting for Trailers (Plus the 3 we’d NEVER recommend!)

 Pictured skirting is by EZ Snap

-This is a great way to avoid the stress, hassle, and risk of having to figure out everything on your own, and a good middle-of-the-road price point.
-These skirting experts know the process and will support you to make sure you end up with a successfully insulated RV.
+This is a great way to avoid the stress, hassle, and risk of figuring everything out on your own, and it’s a good middle-of-the-road price point.
+These skirting experts know the process and will support you to ensure you end up with a successfully insulated RV.

-However, you’ll still need to shoulder installing the skirting yourself which can take a significant amount of time.
-Plus these kits will still cost you around $1,000 to start.
+However, you’ll still need to install the skirting yourself, which can take a significant amount of time.
+Plus, these kits will still cost you around $1,000 to start.

-These two companies have two different approaches to consider as well.
-EZ Snap Skirting will send you the materials, but much of the measuring and cutting is still left up to you.
+These two companies also have two different approaches to consider.
+EZ Snap Skirting will send you the materials, but you are still responsible for much of the measuring and cutting.

 DIY Vinyl Skirting for Trailers